yaksh1/springboot-signup-login/README.md

 - `/auth/register` - Register a new user
 - `/auth/login` - Get a JWT token after successful login
 - `/auth/verify` - Email verification with OTP
-- `/auth/forgotPassword` - Change the user's password
+- `/auth/forgotPassword` - Get the password reset link in the registered mail
+- `/auth/reset-password` - Reset the password for the registered mail
 - `/auth/resend` - Resend email verification code